Product OS··14 min read

 The numbers

-Registration rate: effectively 0%.
-Not because customers do not want to register — research consistently shows that 60–70% of customers intend to register products — but because there is no frictionless path to do it.
-The paper card goes in a drawer.
-The homepage QR sends them to a marketing site.
+Registration rate is effectively 0%.
+Not because customers are unwilling — research consistently shows 60–70% intend to register durable goods — but because there is no frictionless path to complete it.
+The paper card goes in a drawer; the homepage QR leads to a marketing site.
 The moment passes.
+Revenue impact is total: no spare parts sold direct, no accessories cross-sold, no extended warranty offered at the right moment, no retention campaign.
+Every post-sale pound flows through third-party channels with no reason to keep the customer loyal to the original brand.

 How to advance

-The step from Level 1 to Level 2 is purely mechanical.
-You need a destination for your product's digital identity — even a basic one.
-The goal is not a perfect experience; it is establishing that the experience exists at all.
-Research by GS1 Global — the standards body behind the barcode and GS1 Digital Link — consistently shows that over 60% of consumers intend to register their durable goods purchases but fewer than 15% complete the process without a frictionless, immediate-value digital path.
+The step from Level 1 to Level 2 is purely mechanical: establish a destination for each product's digital identity, even a basic one.
+The goal is not a polished experience — it is proving the experience exists.
+GS1 research shows over 60% of consumers intend to register durable goods purchases, but fewer than 15% complete the process without a frictionless, immediate-value digital path.
+Even a minimal serialised landing page with a single clear action outperforms no destination entirely.

 Level 2: Basic QR